-The home of social table tennis in Scandanavia is nestled in Copenhagen’s famously stylish Nørrebro district.
+The home of social table tennis in Scandinavia is nestled in Copenhagen’s famously stylish Nørrebro district.
 Du Pong was started by local students who wanted to make going out in their city an even more social experience.
 The bar they created is famous for its ‘around the table’ group challenges; an elimination competition where multiple players run in circles around a table trying to return a ball, one after the other.
 The venue’s website promises simply “sweat, love and cold beer” before advising us “play with heart and drink with your mouth.”

 7 – Kongs of King Street, Bristol

 A bar dedicated to the frankly inspired combination of table sports and retro arcade games.
 Kongs of King Street takes its name partly from its location on Bristol’s best street for independent bars, known as part of the ‘Beermuda Triangle’, and partly from the fact that the venue boasts an original 1981 Donkey Kong machine alongside Street Fighter and Pac-Man.
 This playful place has already inspired much giddy excitement among the young and young at heart since its opening less than six months ago.
-The fledgling love affair between table tennis and British cities was already at work in Bristol prior to the arrival of Kongs, however.
-Roving table tennis social clubs like the Kings of Ping and Ping Pong Parlour have long preached the virtues of play in partying.
+The fledgeling love affair between table tennis and British cities was already at work in Bristol prior to the arrival of Kongs, however.
+Roving table tennis social clubs like the Kings of Ping and Ping Pong Parlour have long preached the virtues of play in parties.

 6 – Ping, London